kseniacold/hackernews-api-react-app/README.md

 # Hacker News Reader Application

 __Hacker News Reader__ is a `React.js` application consisting of 2 sub-apps:

-* __Landing Page__  available at `/` is a responsive view created accroding to the prototype.
+* __Landing Page__  available at `/` is a responsive view created according to the prototype.
 * __Hacker News Reader__ available `/hacker-news` is a feed reader.
 It fetches from [the Hacker News APIs](https://github.com/HackerNews/API) and allows to view 100 top stories and to bookmark them.
 The project shows the basic patterns of React application state management using [Redux.js](https://redux.js.org/).
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---